Whole Body MRI Scan

 WHAT IT MAY NOT SHOW

-This screening MRI scan has limitations for small pulmonary nodules and detection of early cancer in the breasts/prostate and is not the test of choice to exclude aneurysm.
+This screening MRI scan has limitations for small pulmonary nodules and detection of early cancer in the breasts, prostate, colon and skin.
 As with all medical imaging and procedures, this exam may not be able to detect some diseases and/or conditions.
 It is important to note, this is a screening examination.
 It is not a substitute for a dedicated scan for detailed assessment of targeted symptoms.
-For further information on diseases of interest, please seek advice from our specialist radiologist prior to proceeding with your examination.
+For further information on diseases of interest, please seek advice from our MRI team prior to proceeding with your examination.

 This examination may detect life-threatening diseases such as cancer and may cause emotional distress.
-If any abnormalities are detected, you will receive consultation from our specialist radiologist.
 If medically required, further high-resolution targeted scans will be performed following consultation with your General Practitioner, or another specialist Doctor.

 Anonymised images may be used for research, development and/or training purposes in accordance with relevant national and state regulations.